Spring-io-2024-modulith-workshop/conference-kata-implementation-modulith/workshop-steps/step-08-spring-modulith-events.md

-To ease the declaration of what is supposed to describe the default way of integrating modules via events, Spring Modulith provides
-@ApplicationModuleListener to shortcut the declaration
+To ease the declaration of what is supposed to describe the default way of integrating modules via events, Spring Modulith provides `@ApplicationModuleListener` to shortcut the declaration.

 An application module listener